Comprehensive interior and exterior inspection and treatment for spiders.

 We DO NOT have Brown Recluses here in Oregon.
 They are physically incapable of surviving in our environment.
 They like it hot and humid all the time, we just don't have the correct conditions for them.
 Many other species of a spider look similar (such as the more than 200 species of wolf spider), and a microscope is generally required to accurately identify a true brown recluse.

-At Bug Zapper, we are committed to providing you with the most knowledgeable, experienced, and professional pest control technicians in the Pacific Northwest.
-Our technicians are all fully licensed and certified in Oregon, in addition to undergoing advanced training though our intensive internal apprenticeship training program.
+We are committed to providing you with knowledgeable, experienced technicians with a high level of technical expertise.
+Each of our technicians is fully licensed and certified in Oregon, in addition to undergoing advanced training though our internal apprenticeship training program.
 All technicians complete state testing for laws and safety, including IIHS General, IIHS Structural, and Agricultural Vertebrate tests before going through a month-long apprenticeship field training program.
-Our staff also completes ongoing advanced training and attends industry-based seminars to ensure our knowledge and methods are up-to-date.
-We are fortunate to have an Associate Certified Entomologist (ACE) on our staff -- one of only 12 currently operating in the entire state of Oregon.
+Our staff regularly completes ongoing advanced training and attends industry-based seminars.
+We are fortunate to have an Associate Certified Entomologist (ACE) on our staff – one of 12 in the whole state of Oregon currently.

-Bug Zapper is known for our fast response times and convenient service appointments, in addition to our all-around excellent customer care.
-As such, we are happy to provide same day services whenever possible.
-A bug service professional can be at your home in most cases within 24-48 hrs.
-Call our office and we will gladly work with you to determine how we can best accommodate your schedule and time!
+Same day service is available.
+We pride ourselves on fast response times and timely service appointments.
+We make every effort to prioritize your needs and to offer same day appointments when available.
+A technician can be at your home in most cases within 24-48 hrs.
+Call our office and we will gladly work with your schedule and time.

 The black widow is the most dangerous spider variety present in Oregon and has the most toxic venom of any spider in the United States.
 If you are bitten by a black widow, it is important that you IMMEDIATELY SEEK EMERGENCY MEDICAL ATTENTION.
 Widow venom is comprised of powerful neurotoxins that can result in death without the administration of widow antivenom.
 Any black widow sighting should be treated with extreme caution, and safe widow treatment is best left to properly trained professionals.